simplyequipped/pyjs8call/README.md

 # pyjs8call

-A Python package that interfaces with the JS8Call API to control the application.
-See the below examples, the code in example.py, and the code in pyjs8call/client.py for more information until additonal documentation is available.
+A Python package that interfaces with the JS8Call API.

 &nbsp;